-Bernie Miller has nearly two decades of treating sleep disorders.
+Bernie Miller has nearly two decades of experience treating sleep disorders.
 Hear his advice for nomads about how to get better sleep while on the road.

 Getting good sleep has a dramatic impact on one’s quality of life.
 It can be particularly challenging in the nomadic lifestyle to get consistently good sleep when you’re bedroom environment is constantly changing.
 Today we talk with Bernie Miller, a sleep specialist at the Mayo Clinic in Arizona, about things you can do to ensure you get the best possible sleep while on the road.